Cragady/portTextScraper102418/README.md

     }
 ```

 `piPath` is the picture pathing; the pathing may need to be changed depenging on how I decide to structure the new portfolio I plan on building.
-The above code snippet tells the code to only push to the array, `arrFileWrite`, when the picture pathing has changed. `piPath` will only be defined when it comes across a string that begins with `src=`, therefore no object will be pushed if `piPath` is undefined and if it equals the last iteration's `piPath` defined as `lastDat`.
+The above code snippet tells the code to only push to the array, `arrFileWrite`, when the picture pathing has changed. `piPath` will only be defined when it comes across a string that begins with `src=`; no object will be pushed if `piPath` is undefined or if it equals the last iteration's `piPath`, which is defined as `lastDat`.

 ---
 ---